euc-dev/euc-dev.github.io/docs/dev-centre/ws1/index.md

   - toc
 ---

-## Securely Integrate Your Mobile Apps with VMware Workspace ONE
+## Securely Integrate Your Mobile Apps with Omnissa Workspace ONE

 <div class="grid cards" markdown>